elixirschool/elixirschool/lessons/en/intermediate/escripts.md

----
+%{
-version: 1.0.2
+  version: "1.0.2",
-title: Executables
+  title: "Executables",
----
+  excerpt: """
   To build executables in Elixir we will be using escript.
 Escript produces an executable that can be run on any system with Erlang installed.

-{% include toc.html %}
+  """
+}
+---

 ## Getting Started